radicalgeek/SampleMicroservice/ReadMe.txt

 $ mkdir /var/data/
 $ mkdir /var/data/rook

-You are now ready to fire up the RabbitMQ container and its data store
+You are now ready to fire up the RabbitMQ container and its data store.
+Ensure you exit the docker vm and return to the boot2docker shell

 $ docker create --name=rook-queue-datastore -v=//var/queue:/var/lib/rabbitmq/mnesia debian:wheezy